The Big Questions: Guests

-Panellists have included notable atheist Richard Dawkins, convert to Roman Catholicism Ann Widdecombe, Imam Ibrahim Mogra, Muslim commentator Mohammed Ansar, Rabbi Laura Janner-Klausner, Scottish philosopher John Joseph Haldane, Bible scholar Francesca Stavrakopoulou, Lord Carey, Jonathan Bartley, Peter Hitchens, Alexander Goldberg, Ian McMillan, Andrew Pinsent, Stephen Law, Tommy Robinson, Michael Nazir-Ali, Samuel Westrop, Peter Tatchell and Decca Aitkenhead.
+Panellists have included the notable atheist Richard Dawkins, Roman Catholic convert Ann Widdecombe, Imam Ibrahim Mogra, Muslim commentator Mohammed Ansar, Rabbi Laura Janner-Klausner, Scottish philosopher John Joseph Haldane, Bible scholar Francesca Stavrakopoulou, Lord Carey, Jonathan Bartley, Peter Hitchens, Alexander Goldberg, Ian McMillan, Andrew Pinsent, Stephen Law, Tommy Robinson, Michael Nazir-Ali, Samuel Westrop, Peter Tatchell and Decca Aitkenhead.

-The programme used to have a slot for a celebrity interview in which a famous person talks about their life and their moral, ethical and religious beliefs and interests.
+The programme used to have a slot for a celebrity interview in which a famous person talked about their life and their moral, ethical and religious beliefs and interests.
 Such celebrities have included Richard Dawkins, Annie Lennox, John Barrowman, Benjamin Zephaniah, John Simpson and Jamelia.
-In the second series this section was dropped, and the whole programme instead concentrates on the three discussions.
+In the second series this section was dropped.

-The programme's 250th episode was 3 June 2018.
+The programme's 250th episode was broadcast on 3 June 2018.

 Presenters

-Nicky Campbell presented the show since it began in 2007.
-Campbell was initially joined by Sonia Deol during the first 14 episodes of series one in February 2008.
+Nicky Campbell presented the show from its launch in 2007.
+Campbell was initially joined by Sonia Deol during the first 14 episodes of series one.
 Deol no longer appeared after this.

 During series 3 in June 2010, Campbell was absent from the programme.
 Kaye Adams guest presented the programme on these dates.
 Campbell then returned from his absence to present the final show in July 2010.